Investing News NetworkYour trusted source for investing success

 Of course, demand is just one side of the story for copper prices.
 For more than a decade, the world’s largest copper mines have struggled with steadily declining copper grades and a lack of new copper discoveries.

-In a mid-2020 report, S&P Global Market Intelligence analyst Kevin Murphy paints a “dismal” picture for copper mine supply.
-He states that out of the 224 copper deposits discovered between 1990 and 2019, a mere 16 were discovered in the last decade.
-These circumstances have led to questions about whether peak copper is here.
+The alarm bells have been ringing for a few years now.
+In a mid-2020 report, S&P Global Market Intelligence metals and mining analyst Kevin Murphy painted a “dismal” picture for copper mine supply.
+He stated that out of the 224 copper deposits discovered between 1990 and 2019, a mere 16 were discovered in the last decade.
+These circumstances have led to questions about whether peak copper has arrived.

 The COVID-19 pandemic further exacerbated challenges in the global copper supply chain as both mining and refining activities in several top copper-producing countries were slowed or halted altogether.
 The economic uncertainty also led miners to delay further investments in copper exploration and development — a complicating factor given that it can take more than 15 years to develop a newly discovered deposit into a producing mine.